cybozu-go/moco/DEVELOP.md

 The three MySQL versions always used by CI are Cybozu internal use version, the latest, and one version before the latest.
 Other supported MySQL versions will be [tested only in Weekly](.github/workflows/weekly.yaml).

+To run an e2e test for a PR, comment the PR with `/test`.
+This is only valid for comments from accounts with "OWNER", "COLLABORATOR" or "CONTRIBUTOR" privileges.

 ## Generated files

 Some files in the repository are auto-generated.